kevinfiol/flitch/README.md

 ✓ All 1 tests passed.

 Only the following testcase was run:
-• this test will run, by itself! the first two tests are ignored
+• this test will run, by itself!

+Duration: 3.514ms
 ```

 *Note: All suites created using `suite` must be run for failed test scripts to properly exit.*